gopinathsjsu/individual-project-pavankarthikg/README.md

 If the java version is not compatible please download the correct JDK version ( Oracle JDK 17).
 * Install java extensions in visual studio code.

+Before running each time, check for the CSV, TXT file namings in InventoryCheck and PriceCheck

 # For MaVeN installation
 ```mvn clean install```